partiql/partiql-docs/RFCs/0025-graph-data-model.md

 ## Graph data model

-For the graph values themselves, rather than giving a grammar -- as PartiQL specification does for other values -- we will define an abstract data model, largely following the one for PGML[^2].
+For graph values themselves, rather than giving a grammar--as the PartiQL specification does for other values--we will define an abstract data model, largely following the one for GPML[^2].
-One of the reasons is that a concrete syntax for graph literals could emerge from ISO/IEC standardization, possibly as part of GQL, but no public information is yet available about that effort.
+We do this because a concrete syntax for graph literals could emerge from ISO/IEC standardization, possibly as part of GQL, but no public information is yet available about that effort.
 When appropriate, graph literals in PartiQL would be covered in a separate RFC.